AsahiLinux/docs/docs/hw/devices/device-list.md

+---
+title: Device List
+summary:
+  List of devices supported or intended to be supported by Asahi Linux
+---

 This is a list of devices Asahi Linux intends to support.
 The Product and SoC are used for matching against device trees.
 Please check [Feature Support](../../platform/feature-support/overview.md) for the state of support for specific models.

 ## Devices